 This 1-day Epcot Genie+ plan is intended to supplement our Lightning Lane and Genie+ at Walt Disney World FAQ.
 A lot of you have had questions, and we’ve tried to answer most of the common ones there.
 However, many are about specific scenarios and that FAQ would be as long as a Tolstoy novel if we addressed each one there.

-A similar phenomenon occurs throughout Future World, which the vast majority of guests do first before continuing to World Showcase where they spend their afternoons and evenings.
+A similar phenomenon occurs throughout the front of the park, which the vast majority of guests do first before continuing to World Showcase where they spend their afternoons and evenings.
 Even Test Track and Soarin’ Around the World have significantly shorter waits in the afternoon.

 There aren’t many of them, but saving 30 minutes each at Spaceship Earth, Mission: Space, Journey into Imagination, and Living with the Land adds up.
 That’s 2 hours total, in addition to what’s probably another hour or two at the headliners.
 If it offers a total time-savings of 3-4 hours on busier days at Epcot, that might justify Genie+ for you.
 (Most of the time, we’d expect Genie+ to save an hour or two in lines at Epcot–a far cry from Magic Kingdom or DHS.)

 Another wildcard is Park Hopping.
 This is relevant since you purchase Genie+ per day, not per park.

 An ideal use case for Genie+ is split between a day at Epcot and Animal Kingdom.
 This makes tremendous sense not just from a cost-savings perspective, but also from a time-savings and maximization one.
 Animal Kingdom opens several hours before Epcot, and Epcot closes several hours after Animal Kingdom.
 Hopping between the two can extend your day by 3 hours.
 (This is such a natural use case that we’ll have a combined DAK/Epcot itinerary soon.)